Medical education program and objectives

 Interpersonal skills and communication (ISC)

-Graduates demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families and health professionals.
+Graduates will be able to demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families and health professionals.

 Medical education program objective

-1. Utilize active listening and shared decision making to counsel patients and families
+1. Utilize active listening, patient-centered language, and shared decision-making to engage with and educate patients and families

-3. Communicate appropriately prioritized, organized and concise information in verbal, written and electronic format with other health professionals
+2. Communicate appropriately prioritized, organized, and concise information in verbal, written, and electronic format with other health professionals

 General Competency